Vtiger Sales Insights

 Product Pipeline

-Product Pipeline chart details all open deals, the associated products, and their value.
-With this chart, you can identify highly in-demand products and those that are likely to be sold.
+The Product Pipeline chart displays all open deals, their associated products, and their value.
+This chart helps you identify highly in-demand products and those that are likely to be sold.
+Hovering on the chart gives the count and value of the products in the pipeline.

 Sales Results